tonethar/IGME-330-Master/notes/blackout-poetry-maker.md

 ### V-C. Testing RiTa

-- We now have a top-level object to work with: `RiTa`
+- We now have a top-level global object to work with: `RiTa`
 - Let's type in each of the commands listed below into the console, in order to see that they do.
 The docs for all of the RiTa methods are here: http://rednoise.org/rita1/reference/index.php
 - These commands use the RiTa *lexicon* - a lexicon is a set of words, and information about these words - their pronunication and part-of-speech for example.
 RiTa's lexicon is approximately 30,000 words - https://observablehq.com/@dhowe/rita-lexicon
+        - `RiTa.VERSION`
 	- `RiTa.randomWord({ pos: "nns"})` - a random plural noun from the lexicon
 	  - full list of POS tags are here: https://www.ling.upenn.edu/courses/Fall_2003/ling001/penn_treebank_pos.html
 	- `RiTa.rhymes("computer")`